Christian Walker Preview, Player Props: Diamondbacks vs. Padres

 Christian Walker At The Plate

-- Walker has 120 hits, which is tops among Arizona hitters this season, while batting .270 with 62 extra-base hits.
+- Walker leads Arizona in total hits (121) this season while batting .270 with 62 extra-base hits.

-- Among the qualified batters, he ranks 46th in batting average, while his on-base percentage ranks 41st and he is ninth in slugging.
+- Among qualifying hitters in baseball, he ranks 47th in batting average, 40th in on-base percentage, and ninth in slugging.

-- In 21.0% of his games this season, he has gone deep, and 5.6% of his trips to the plate.
+- He has hit a home run in 20.8% of his games this season, and 5.5% of his chances at the plate.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.